Why you shouldn’t buy a cheap solar system

 Quality issues will arise

-The promise of free energy alongside a very low initial cost may seem irresistible for someone wanting to escape high electricity bills.
+The promise of free energy alongside an enticingly low initial cost may seem irresistible for someone wanting to escape high electricity bills.

-But as the saying goes – nothing in life is free.
-Cheap solar systems will, unfortunately, often cost a homeowner a lot more than expected in the long run.
-Sub-standard solar systems usually come with low-quality solar panels, budget inverters and clever corner-cutting in the installation.
+As the saying goes – nothing in life is free and cheap solar systems will, unfortunately, often cost a homeowner a lot more than expected in the long run.
+Sub-standard solar systems usually come with low-quality solar panels, budget solar inverters and clever corner-cutting in the installation.

-There is a reason that the panels you are being offered are cheap.
-It’s because they are not quality-made.
+The reason that the panels you are being offered are cheap is because they are not quality-made.
 The materials used could be better, and this is especially a problem in Australia’s scorching heat.
 This will, of course, affect the lifespan of your solar system.

 Solar panels look like simple devices and appear nearly identical from a distance.
 However, one might not realise the intricacies of manufacturing quality silicon cells, connecting them with perfect soldering connections and combining them into a perfectly sealed weatherproof solar panel.